 3. Trade Secrets

 This is the most dangerous form of data leak to a business.
-The theft of intellectual property destroys the potential of a business, running it to the ground.
+Intellectual property theft destroys a business's growth potential, running it to the ground.

 Trade secret leakage could include the following types of data:

 - Upcoming product plans